Serphiq Find the first SEO move worth testing.

 Why this matters for category authority

-Competitor analysis is also a category-authority exercise.
+Search-result comparison is also a category-authority exercise.

-When the same few competitors repeatedly own the explanatory pages, comparison pages, and practical guides around a topic, they become the default references people cite.
+When the same few sites repeatedly own the explanatory pages, comparison pages, and practical guides around a topic, they become the default references people cite.
 That is why this page is useful beyond pure product demand.
 It helps Serphiq publish clearer thinking around the category itself.
 For both Google and AI tools, pages that frame a problem well can become reference points.
 That makes this page part of a larger content strategy, not just a feature landing page.

 10